arthsalgia/code-names/README.md

 - I want to add a responsive background and improve the aesthetics of the game <br><br>
 - Im currently using open sourced elements from [uiverse](https://uiverse.io) like some of the buttons and loaders, but I want to later design this myself

+### This game was made by Arth Salgia (me)
+#### This was my first time using the react framework so I apologise about the strange commit messages and other things
+#### If you have any questions or comments about this page please reach out to me on my email arthsalgia@gmail.com